-- DMATS staff will start developing TPWP in the month of February, following rules and regulations adopted by the FHWA, FTA and guidance from state DOTs. - After the draft TPWP is finished, it will be released for a 30-day public review period in March.
-DMATS staff will inform the public of the draft TPWP's availability by sending notices to the organizations on the DMATS Public Participation Process mailing list and by publishing legal notices in local newspapers and the ECIA website.
-These notices will be published 4-20 days before the scheduled meeting. - The public hearing will be held during the DMATS Policy Committee meeting in March and the meeting will be opened for public input during the process. - Staff will inform the public of the final TPWP's availability by sending notices to the organizations on the DMATS Public Participation Process mailing list and by publishing legal notices in local newspapers and the ECIA website.
+- DMATS staff will start developing TPWP in the month of February, following rules and regulations adopted by the FHWA, FTA and guidance from state DOTs. - After the draft TPWP is finished, it will be released for a 30-day public review period in March and April. - Staff will inform the public of the final TPWP's availability by sending notices to the organizations on the DMATS Public Participation Process mailing list and by publishing legal notices in local newspapers and the ECIA website.
 These notices will be published 4-20 days before the scheduled meeting. - The public hearing will be held during the DMATS Policy Committee meeting in May.
 The meeting will be opened for public input during the process.